REU-SOS/SOS/txt/sampelReviews.md

 # Sample reviews for a Research Report

-The reviews for this paper, submitted to the Information Softwre Technology journal, are unusually brief.
+The reviews for [this paper](https://github.com/REU-SOS/SOS/blob/master/pdf/tunelearner_submitted.pdf), submitted to the Information Software Technology journal, are unusually brief.
 Why?

 Was it because the the semantic content was amazing brilliant, insightful, etc etc?
 Maybe, but unlikely.